cakebatterandsprinkles/portfolio-gatsby/src/posts/41-typescript.md

 ### Generics

 Generics are useful for writing code that is reusable with different data types.
-I will eloborate on this sentence, but first check out the code block below:
+I will elaborate on this sentence, but first check out the code block below:

 ```typescript
 // Let's implement a stack data structure for arrays of strings: